Richard Waldron

 Major Richard Waldron (or Richard Waldern, Richard Walderne; 6 January 1615 – 27 June 1689) was an English-born merchant, soldier, and government official who rose to prominence in early colonial Dover, New Hampshire.
 His presence spread to greater New Hampshire and neighboring Massachusetts.
 He was the second president of the colonial New Hampshire Royal Council after it was first separated from Massachusetts.
+His descendants remained prominent in Dover for several generations.

 Described as an "immensely able, forceful and ambitious" member of a well-off Puritan family, he left his English home and moved to what is now Dover, New Hampshire.
-He first came about 1635.
-He built mills on the Cochecho River, amassed local land holdings that endured in his family for over 170 years, controlled much of the local native trade, and was prominent in local politics and as deputy to the Massachusetts General Court for 25 years from 1654.
+He first came about 1633.
+He built mills on the Cochecho River in what is now downtown Dover, amassed local land holdings that endured in his family for over 170 years, controlled much of the local native trade, and was prominent in local politics and as deputy to the Massachusetts General Court for 25 years from 1654.
 He was speaker several times.
 When the first president of the colonial New Hampshire council, John Cutt, died suddenly, council member Walderne became the acting president or governor until Edward Cranfield arrived from England.
 "By the 1670s the portion of Dover known as Cochecho [village] had become something like Waldron's personal fiefdom, and citizens in the other areas of settlement rarely challenged his social authority."

 Birth and family

 Waldron (or Walderne) was born in Alcester, Warwickshire, England.
 One of many children of William Walderne and Catherine Raven, he was christened on 6 January 1615.
 Little is known of his early life.
-The name of his first wife is unknown.
-He married second Ann Scammon.
-He had several children.
+The name of his first wife is unknown, but he married her in 1640 and they had ten children together.

+Their children were Paul (b.
+1642), Timothy (b.
+1646), Richard (b.
+1650), Anna (b.
+1654), Elnathan (b.
+1659), Esther (b.
+1660), Mary (b.
+1663), Eleazer (b.
+1665), Elizabeth (b. unk), Maria (b.
+1668).

+In 1670, at age 55, he married Ann Scammon; they had no children together.
+She died February 7, 1685.